 When intra-band carrier aggregation in FR2 is performed, the scheduling restrictions on FR2 serving PCell or PSCell applies to all serving cells in the same band on the symbols that fully or partially overlap with restricted symbols.

+When inter-band carrier aggregation in FR2 is performed, the scheduling restrictions on FR2 serving PCell or PSCell due to radio link monitoring apply to all serving cells in another FR2 band on the symbols that fully or partially overlap with restricted symbols, provided that UE is capable of common beam management on this FR2 band pair.

 When inter-band carrier aggregation in FR2 is performed, there are no scheduling restrictions on FR2 serving cell(s) in the bands for the following cases, provided that UE is capable of independent beam management on this FR2 band pair:

 - when performing radio link monitoring performed on FR2 serving PCell or PSCell in different bands,